News and Commentary

 With the passage of the SECURE Act, businesses that sponsor 401(k) plans or other retirement savings vehicles for the benefit of their employees should not delay meeting with their plan administrators to ensure that plan documents are updated to reflect the changes in the law.

-As Americans’ life expectancy continues to increase, individuals must plan earlier to implement strategies that aim to make their assets last for longer periods of time during their retirement years.
+As Americans’ life expectancy continues to increase, individuals must plan earlier to implement strategies that aim to make their assets last for more extended periods of time during their retirement years.
 The professionals with Provenance Wealth Advisors (PWA) work with businesses of all sizes to create, manage and assess the performance of employer-sponsored benefit plans that educate workers and help them to save for their retirement years.

-About the Author: Sean Deviney is a CFP®* professional, a retirement plan advisor and a director with Provenance Wealth Advisors (PWA), an independent financial services firm affiliated with Berkowitz Pollack Brant Advisors + CPAs.
-For more information, call (954) 712-8888 or email info@provwealth.com.
+About the Author: Sean Deviney is a CFP®* professional, a retirement plan advisor and a director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 401(k) plans are long-term retirement savings vehicles.
-Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59 1/2, may be subject to a 10% federal tax penalty.
+Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59½, and may be subject to a 10% federal tax penalty.
 Investments mentioned may not be suitable for all investors.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 * Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.